-She has also tried to be an example of what she stands for – breaking barriers, founding organizations and business enterprises aimed at helping women and…Continue
+She has also tried to be an example of what she stands for – breaking barriers, founding organizations and business enterprises aimed at helping women and Latinos realize their dreams.

 Added by HispanicPro on January 16, 2014 at 12:37pm — No Comments

 The new year is all about reinvention, and what better way to remake oneself than with a new job?
 The best way to successfully find a new job is to know what jobs are most in demand, and where the competition for those gigs is least intense.
-Jacob Bollinger, a Senior Data Scientist with Bright.com took the…Continue
+Jacob Bollinger, a Senior Data Scientist with Bright.com took the trouble of sifting through more than 70 million job postings, as…Continue

 Added by HispanicPro on January 16, 2014 at 12:25pm — No Comments